mdcdi1315/mdex/Docs/JSONDataSyntax.md

 | object(ClassType)           | Another serialized JSON object of the specified class type defined in the `ClassType` parameter.
 The object's fields can be defined by using {} below the field declaration if deemed necessary by the implementer. |
 | &lt;AlreadyDefinedType&gt;  | Specifies another serialized JSON object type.
 This is like an 'external reference'.                                                                                                                                |

-Supported constraints for each field type.
+Supported constraints for each field.
 Multiple constraints must be delimited with commas.

 | Constraint Name | Usage                                                                                                                                                                                                                    |
 |-----------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|